danielangelo1/critical-path-finder/README.md

-# CriticalPathAnalyzer
+# Critical Path Finder

 ## Description

-CriticalPathAnalyzer is a Python-based tool designed to automate the identification of critical paths in project schedules.
+Critical Path Finder is a Python-based tool designed to automate the identification of critical paths in project schedules.
 Utilizing a graph representation of tasks, durations, and dependencies, this application implements the Bellman-Ford algorithm to efficiently determine the maximum time required to complete a project.

 ## Features